yashraj0077/DiscordZero/README.md

 # Mechanism
 DiscordZero uses the [`Discord.py`](https://github.com/Rapptz/discord.py) library to hook on to account notifications.
-Once a message has been received, a SMS is sent through the Hologram.io [Web API](https://hologram.io/docs/reference/cloud/http/#/reference/hologram-cloud/sms/send-sms-to-a-device) which is received in less than 10 seconds after being sent.
+Once a message has been received, an SMS is sent through the Hologram.io [Web API](https://hologram.io/docs/reference/cloud/http/#/reference/hologram-cloud/sms/send-sms-to-a-device) which is received in less than 10 seconds after being sent.

 # Credits
 DiscordZero was created by [@0xCoto](https://github.com/0xCoto) and [@samdenty99](https://github.com/samdenty99).